Description

 Use Cracks Whether the effect of cracks should be used in the material.
 The cost of this effect is noticeable (about 30-40) instruction so it’s good to enable this flag only when intended to use effect.

-Cracks SDF Texture Signed Distance Field texture used to generate the effect.
-Detailed description about preparing SDF textures can be found in the chapter “Signed Distance Fields rendering”.
+Cracks SDF Texture A signed Distance Field texture was used to generate the effect.
+A detailed description of preparing SDF textures can be found in the chapter “Signed Distance Fields Rendering”.

 Cracks Color A bottom color of the effect of the cracks.